 - Changing child or adult care situations, such as providers or costs

 Any changes made outside of the Open Enrollment period must be consistent with the qualified status change event.
 The participant may add a spouse as a dependent, for example, after a marriage, but may not change from one plan to another.
-A qualified status change does not occur when a participant's provider leaves a plan or network.
+A qualified life event change does not occur when a participant's provider leaves a plan or network.